 MAGNIMS consensus on MRI diagnosis of multiple sclerosis

 The magnetic resonance imaging in multiple sclerosis (MAGNIMS), which is a European collaborative research network, published in 2016 new recommendations to upgrade the imaging diagnosis criteria for multiple sclerosis (MS).
 These came as a consensus, based on evidence-based and expert opinions 2, aiming to improve the last update of McDonald diagnostic criteria in 2010 1.

 The new recommendations are focused on the McDonald "dissemination in space" criteria, proposing simultaneously a widening and narrowing of these criteria:

-optic neuritis was added to the previous four defined locations characteristic for MS (periventricular, cortical, infratentorial and spinal cord)
+optic neuritis was added to the previous four defined locations characteristic for MS (periventricular, juxtacortical, infratentorial and spinal cord)

 - justification: ~25% with a clinically isolated syndrome present with acute optic neuritis

 - minimum requirement of three lesions in a periventricular location

 - justification: incidental periventricular lesions are also found in healthy individuals and in other conditions (e.g. migraine); the minimum of three lesions increased the diagnosis accuracy in different studies

 - cortical location was added together to the previous juxtacortical location